jorgeyanesdiez/CIStatusAggregator/README.md

 Checks continous integration endpoints to determine whether any project is being built or is broken.

-The result is then saved to a file that can be used by [HueUpdater](https://github.com/jorgeyanesdiez/HueUpdater) or [TrayLamp](https://github.com/jorgeyanesdiez/TrayLamp) when exposed with a web server.
+The results are then saved to files that can be used by [HueUpdater](https://github.com/jorgeyanesdiez/HueUpdater) or [TrayLamp](https://github.com/jorgeyanesdiez/TrayLamp) when exposed with a web server.